-Ooh this is nice!
+Ooh, this is nice!
 A melon cutter and scraper.
 You cut a melon in half with it then you scrape the seeds out with it here.
 Quite a sharp object.
-It’s actually made in about 1900.
+It was actually made in about 1900.
 It’s silver…

 Silver, yes!
 Thank You.

 And these are a little bit different.
-I’m going to say these are Baroque pearls, different pattern, different shape.
+I’m going to say these are Baroque pearls, with different patterns, and different shapes.
 They have a gritty feel off them to the teeth.